 - Sweet potato

-- Tomatoes (Remove the stems and the leaves)
+- Tomatoes (remove stems and leaves)

 - Asparagus